renaiss-io/osss/README.md

 ### Network

 - `Cert manager`: used to manage SSL certs used in the system.
-- `Contour`: used to create an envoy ingress to redirect traffic to specific apps.
+- `Nginx`: used to create an nginx ingress to redirect traffic to specific apps.

 ### Monitoring